mwassen/recipes/src/content/recipes/halloumi-curry.md

 # Indian curry with halloumi

 A translation of [this recipe](https://web.archive.org/web/20191029233520/http://lagaindiskmat.se/mild-och-kramig-indisk-gryta/).
 Halloumi serves as a stand-in for paneer.
-The curry base can be adapted and served with a many other ingredients.
+The curry base can be adapted and served with many other ingredients.

 - 🍳 Cook time: 40 mins
 - 🍽️ Servings: 4-6